stephen-fox/cyberdaemon/README.md

 the Daemonizer interface to daemonize the application code.

 ## Design philosophies
-I made a few design decisions along the way that may seem non-obvious.
+I made a few design decisions along the way that are non-obvious.
 This section will explain my thoughts on these decisions.

 #### Why do I need to implement an interface?
 One of the most prominent decisions is requiring users to implement the